The State Planning Policies set out a framework for land use that aims to improve the liveability, sustainability and prosperity of the state.

 - Climate Change - to minimise adverse effects of planning and development decisions on the climate and promote development that is resilient to climate change

 - Biodiversity - to enhance biodiversity and minimise the adverse effects of development on biodiversity within the state

 - Preservation of Special Areas - Special Legislative Schemes relate to any declared special legislative scheme, a character preservation law and the following Acts:

 - The Arkaroola Protection Act 2012

-State Planning Policies are prepared and amended by the State Planning Commission at the request of the Minister for Planning.
+State Planning Policies are prepared and amended by the State Planning Commission at the request of the Minister for Planning and Local Government.

 The first set of State Planning Policies are currently being prepared.
 A number of state agencies, through a State Planning Policy Reference Group, are assisting preparing the State Planning Policies relevant to their areas of interest.

 It is envisaged that the first set of State Planning Policies will be consistent with the directions of the 30-Year Plan for Greater Adelaide and other existing state government policies.

 The Commission will conduct engagement on the State Planning Policies in accordance with the Community Engagement Charter.
 Formal consultation on the draft State Planning Policies with stakeholders and the public will occur in 2018.

 At the end of the process, the Commission will provide a report to the Minister for Planning and Local Government including information about the engagement process and feedback received.